arsenetar/dupeguru/README.rst

 Correctly installing the prerequisites is tricky.
 Make sure you have at least the version number required for each prerequisite.

-If you didn't use mercurial to download this source, you probably have an incomplete source folder!
+If you didn't use git to download this source, you probably have an incomplete source folder!
 External projects (hscommon, qtlib, cocoalib) need to be at the root of the dupeGuru project folder.
 You'll have to download those separately.
-Or use mercurial, it's much easier.
+Or use git, it's much easier, and if you do, make sure that the submodules are correctly checked out.

 Another one on OS X: I wouldn't use macports/fink/whatever.
 Whenever I tried using those, I always ended up with problems.